reportportal/reportportal/README.md

 #### Production-ready set and Custom deployment with Docker

 For production usage we recommend to:
-- deploy MongoDB database at separate enviroment, and connect App to this server.
+- deploy MongoDB database at separate environment, and connect App to this server.
 MongoDB is mandatory part.
 - choose only required Bug Tracking System integration service.
 Exclude the rest

 To customize deployment and make it production-ready please follow [customization steps and details](https://github.com/reportportal/reportportal/wiki/Production-Ready-set-and-Deployment-Customization)